 During the Construction, Company shall:

-permit the County access to the Landfill site, and the County shall have the right to designate a representative (the “Landfill Liaison”) to review Company’s compliance with (A) the plans and specifications set forth in the Pre-Development Package, and (B) all applicable Governmental Requirements, Required Authorizations, and other permitted plans, authorizations, and conditions applicable to the Construction (collectively, the “Construction Requirements”).
+permit the County access to the Landfill site, and the County shall have the right to designate a representative (the “Landfill Liaison”) to interact with the Company on behalf of the County regarding the Landfill.
 The County may, upon notice to Company from time to time, appoint a successor Landfill Liaison.

-Provide laboratory and field testing of the slope stability and foundation support of the Landfill and all related Landfill facilities on the Property, and the adequacy of the compaction of fill materials.
-Such testing results shall show soils to be compacted to 98% of standard proctor dry density at ± 2% optimum moisture content for structural fill, and at 95% standard proctor dry density at ± 2% optimum moisture content for general fill.
+Provide laboratory and field testing of the slope stability and foundation support of the Landfill to the extent required by VDEQ.

-In the event the Landfill Liaison identifies any non-compliance with the Construction Requirements, the Landfill Liaison shall provide written notice to the County administration.

 Expenses.
 All costs and expenses incurred by Company to satisfy the Pre-Development Conditions and during the construction phase of the Landfill shall be born exclusively by Company.
 Upon signing this Agreement, Company shall make a payment to the County in the amount of one hundred thousand dollars ($100,000) to defray the costs and expenses already incurred by the County in connection with the development of the Landfill and this Agreement.